-This change package is intended for hospitals participating in the Hospital Engagement Network HEN 2.0 project led by the Centers for Medicare & Medicaid Services (CMS) Partnership for Patients (PFP); it is meant to be a tool to help you make patient care safer and improve care transitions.
+This change package is intended for hospitals participating in the Hospital Improvement Innovation Network (HIIN) project led by the Centers for Medicare & Medicaid Services (CMS) and Partnership for Patients (PFP); it is meant to be a tool to help you make patient care safer and improve care transitions.
 This change package is a summary of themes from the successful practices of high performing health organizations across the country.
 It was developed through clinical practice sharing, organization site visits and subject matter expert contributions.
-This change package includes a menu of strategies, change concepts and specific actionable items that any hospital can choose to implement based on need and to begin testing for purposes of improving patient quality of life and care.
+This change package includes a menu of strategies, change concepts and specific actionable items that any hospital can implement based on need or for purposes of improving patient quality of life and care.
 This change package is intended to be complementary to literature reviews and other evidence-based tools and resources.

-PART 1: ADVERSE EVENT AREA (AEA) DEFINITION AND SCOPE
+PART 1: AEA DEFINITION AND SCOPE

-Clostridium difficile (C. difficile) is an anaerobic, spore-forming bacteria spread through fecal-oral transmission.
-C. difficile colonizes the large intestine and releases two toxins that can cause a number of illnesses including diarrhea, colitis and sepsis.
+CURRENT DEFINITION OF THE PROBLEM: Clostridium difficile (C. difficile) is an anaerobic, spore-forming bacteria spread through fecal-oral transmission.
+A C. difficile infection (CDI) colonizes the large intestine and releases two toxins that can cause a number of illnesses including diarrhea, colitis and sepsis.
 Nonetheless, colonized patients do not always present symptoms.
-C. difficile transmission in hospitals occurs primarily from contaminated environments and through the hands of health care personnel.
-C. difficile spores are resistant to the bactericidal effects of alcohol and the most commonly used hospital disinfectants.
-Antimicrobial therapy is the most important risk factor for C. difficile infection; the antibiotics destroy normal intestine flora, allowing for the overgrowth of C. difficile.
-While all patients taking antibiotics are at risk of C. difficile, longer courses of antibiotic therapy and multiple courses of antimicrobials increase C. difficile risk.
+CDI transmission in hospitals occurs primarily from contaminated environments and through the hands of health care personnel.
+CDI spores are resistant to the bactericidal effects of alcohol and the most commonly used hospital disinfectants.
+Antimicrobial therapy is the most important risk factor for CDI infection; the antibiotics destroy normal gut flora, allowing for the overgrowth of CDI.
+While all patients taking antibiotics are at risk of CDI, longer courses of antibiotic therapy and multiple courses of antimicrobials increase CDI risk.

-Magnitude of the Problem
+Magnitude of the Problem and Why this Matters

-C. difficile is the most frequently reported hospital-acquired pathogen.
-A 2011 Centers for Disease Control and Prevention (CDC) surveillance study found that C. difficile caused almost half of a million infections and directly led to approximately 15,000 deaths in one year.
+CDI is the most frequently reported health care-associated infection.
+A 2011 Centers for Disease Control and Prevention (CDC) surveillance study found that CDI caused almost half of a million infections and directly led to approximately 15,000 deaths in one year.
 A majority of these deaths occur in Americans aged 65 or older.
-Additional health care costs related to C. difficile are estimated at \$4.8 billion for acute care facilities alone.
+Additional health care costs related to CDI are estimated at \$4.8 billion for acute care facilities alone.
 Cases commonly appear in outbreaks and clusters in health care facilities.
-However, the CDC study estimates that only one-quarter of C. difficile infections occur in hospitals, with others occurring in nursing homes and community settings.
-As a result, C. difficile prevention efforts should focus on antimicrobial stewardship and preventing disease transmission.
+However, the CDC study estimates that only one-quarter of CDIs occur in hospitals, with other cases occurring in nursing homes and community settings.
+As a result, CDI prevention efforts should focus on community- and facility-based antimicrobial stewardship and preventing disease transmission.